skippyr/river-dreams/README.md

 				<p>If you have git installed, this command will do the trick:</p>
 				<pre><code>git clone --depth=1 https://github.com/skippyr/river_dreams ${ZSH_CUSTOM:-${HOME}/.oh-my-zsh/custom}/themes/river_dreams</code></pre>
 				<p>This command will clone this repository to the required directory.
 The flag <code>--depth</code> with value <code>1</code> specifies to <code>git</code> that you only want to download the last commit, instead of the whole commit tree as it does by default.</p>
-				<p>If you do not have <code>git</code> installed, do not worry, as you can also download the repository from GitHub.
+				<p>If you do not have not installed <code>git</code>, you can download the repository from GitHub.
 Just access the page of the project there, click on the <code>Code</code> button on the top of the page, then on <code>Download ZIP</code>.
 This will download a ZIP file, you just have to unzip it the directory shown in the command.</p>
 				<li>Change the value of the variable <code>ZSH_THEME</code> in the <code>${HOME}/.zshrc</code> file to start River Dreams:</li>
 				<pre><code>ZSH_THEME="river_dreams/river_dreams"</code></pre>
 				<li>Restart your ZSH session.</li>